Being a data-driven association is not just for organizations with a big staff.

 - Make consistent decisions – With reports you can’t trust, you don’t have accurate insights into the health of your organization.
 You can’t make precise and informed decisions.
 And, if each function across your organization is housing data in a different place, they each could each be making decisions based on different information than the others.

-TIP: Moving from spreadsheets and multiple systems to all-in-one membership management software like YourMembership AMS offers a more complete and accurate view of your data, giving you greater insights into your association and your membership base.
+TIP: Moving from spreadsheets and multiple systems to all-in-one membership management software like YourMembership association management software offers a more complete and accurate view of your data, giving you greater insights into your association and your membership base.

 - Establish and monitor key performance indicators.